yamatatsu/aws-icon-karuta/packages/aws-karuta/src/icons/README.md

-This icons is downloaded from `Asset Package` link in [AWS Architecture Icons](https://aws.amazon.com/architecture/icons/).
+These icons was downloaded from `Asset Package` link in [AWS Architecture Icons](https://aws.amazon.com/architecture/icons/).

+Below is way for update these that;

+1. download icons
+1. deploy to `src/icons/*`
+1. `npm run gen-icon-index-files`